health (gynaecological) problems happen more often in women with HIV, and can

 strains of HPV can cause genital warts, but these don’t always leave visible

-cream, or by freezing or burning them off.
+a cream, or by freezing or burning them off.

-to prevent this.
+every day to help prevent this.

-there is an increased risk of fungal infections if you are HIV-positive, such
+there is an increased risk of fungal infections if you are HIV positive, such

 as vaginal candidiasis (thrush),